Northeastern Huskies baseball

 Northeastern Huskies baseball is the varsity intercollegiate team representing Northeastern University in the sport of college baseball at the Division I level of the National Collegiate Athletic Association (NCAA).
 The team is led by Mike Glavine, and plays its home games at Parsons Field just off campus in Brookline, Massachusetts.
-The Huskies are members of the Colonial Athletic Association, which they joined in 2006.
+The Huskies are members of the Coastal Athletic Association, which they joined in 2006.